Code-Institute-Submissions/NOREEN-WB-noreenordertakingsystem_JuneResub/README.md

 ## 4.1 Testing using tools
 ### 4.1.1 Google Developer Tools
 I make use of google developer tools (Chrome DevTools) as debugging tools.
 Using this tool i inspect for every elements that I added in HTML and CSS style.
 Once I was happy with, I copy the CSS style code from Chrome DevTools and paste in my CSS style sheet.

+### 4.1.2 Responsive Tools

+In order to make sure that design web pages are responsive to all device sizes, [Am I Responsive](http://ami.responsivedesign.is/) site was used to check it.